Best CD Rates of January 2025

 Alternatives to CDs

-Although CDs typically earn higher rates than other types of savings accounts, they might not be the best option for your financial goals.
+Although CDs normally earn higher rates than other types of savings accounts, they might not be the best option for achieving your financial goals.
 For example, if you need regular access to your savings or want to set up automatic deposits, one of the following savings accounts might be a better choice.

 Frequently asked questions